 To get started on their own projects, our Windows Insiders were divided into three groups.
-One worked on an app to help control illegal timber trading (by using Artificial Intelligence to recognize specific types of wood).
+One worked on an app to help control illegal timber trading by using artificial intelligence to recognize specific types of wood.
 Another group set out to design a universal Microsoft phone app.
-The third group came up with ideas for improving the channels for users to provide feedback on Windows.
+The third group came up with ideas for improving the channels that you use to provide feedback on Windows.

 Along with contributing their own, unique talents, Insiders had an opportunity to pick up new skills.
 “As a designer and illustrator, I only concern myself with the look and feel of the design.
 The coding?
 Not so much,” said Dan Flores, an Atlanta based artist.
 “But this week, I jumped at the chance to demo our mobile app idea and learn Adobe XD.
 With the help of my team, I figured out how to incorporate my designs into a functioning demo.
 I’ll follow that same process with my other projects from now on.”

-Insiders also had time for some great, extra-curricular activities.
-Highlights included a campus tour, with a visit to a cool, new office workspace we call the Treehouse (which is literally built in the trees).
-The group also enjoyed a Microsoft HoloLens demo at the visitors’ center, got the chance to meet with Microsoft executives, and even attend an internal Microsoft meeting.
+Insiders also had time for some exciting, extra activities.
+Highlights included a campus tour, with a visit to a cool, new office workspace we call the Treehouse, which is literally built in the trees.
+The group also enjoyed a Microsoft HoloLens demo at the visitors’ center, got the chance to meet with Microsoft executives, and even attended an internal Microsoft meeting.

-The Windows Insider Team would like to thank all our participating Insiders who participated in this year’s Microsoft Hackathon.
-And for all you other Insiders—keep an eye out for an opportunity to participate in next year’s Hackathon event.
+The Windows Insider Team would like to thank all our Insiders who participated in this year’s Microsoft Hackathon.
+And for all you other Insiders, keep an eye out for an opportunity to participate in next year’s Hackathon event.
 We look forward to seeing you there!